HappDev/happ_su/dev-docs/app-management.md

 subscription-autoconnect: 1
 subscription-autoconnect-type: lowestdelay
 ```
 {% endcode %}
 {% code title="Via subscription body:" %}
 ```
 #subscription-autoconnect: 1
 #subscription-autoconnect-type: lastused
-vless://70cc48c5-b2f4…
+vless://70cc48c5‑b2f4…
 vmess://zkIAU1JitkI…
 ```
 {% endcode %}
 </details>
 <details>
 <summary>Auto-ping</summary>

-Run automatic server list tests when opening the app if needed.
+Run automatic server list testing when opening the app if necessary.

-**Example:**
+**Example of setting this parameter:**
 ```
 subscription-ping-onopen-enabled: [true / 1]
 ```

-**Ways to pass:**
+**Transmission methods:**
 {% code title="Via HTTP Headers:" %}
 ```
 HTTP/2 200
 date: Wed, 24 Nov 2024 10:00:52 GMT
 content-type: application/json
 content-length: 3798
 content-disposition: attachment; filename="213"
 subscription-ping-onopen-enabled: 1
 ```
 {% endcode %}
 {% code title="Via subscription body:" %}
 ```
 #subscription-ping-onopen-enabled: 1
-vless://70cc48c5-b2f4…
+vless://70cc48c5‑b2f4…
 vmess://zkIAU1JitkI…
 ```
 {% endcode %}
 </details>
 <details>

-<summary>Auto-update subscriptions</summary>
+<summary>Subscriptions auto-update</summary>

-You can enable or disable auto-update for all subscriptions at once — this setting applies to all subscriptions simultaneously.
-If you need to set auto-update only for a specific subscription, use the Subscription auto-refresh feature.
-When the global setting is disabled, each subscription determines its own refresh time.
+In the app, you can enable or disable auto-update for all subscriptions at once — this setting applies to all subscriptions simultaneously.
+If you need to set auto-update only for a specific subscription, use the Subscription auto-update functionality.
+When the global setting is disabled, each subscription independently determines its update time.

-**Example:**
+**Example of setting this parameter:**
 ```
 subscription-auto-update-enable: [true / 1]
 ```

-**Ways to pass:**
+**Transmission methods:**
 {% code title="Via HTTP Headers:" %}
 ```
 HTTP/2 200
 date: Wed, 24 Nov 2024 10:00:52 GMT
 content-type: application/json
 content-length: 3798
 content-disposition: attachment; filename="213"
 subscription-auto-update-enable: 1
 ```
 {% endcode %}
 {% code title="Via subscription body:" %}
 ```
-#new-url: https:/mynew-domain.com/3J3jrb4jfc
+#subscription-auto-update-enable: 1
-vless://70cc48c5-b2f4…
+vless://70cc48c5‑b2f4…
 vmess://zkIAU1JitkI…
 ```
 {% endcode %}
 </details>
 <details>
 <summary>Fragmentation</summary>

-This is a global fragmentation control parameter for all subscriptions.
-If you need to set fragmentation only for a specific subscription or server, use the free functionality and instructions in the general app documentation.
-When the global setting is disabled, each subscription determines its own fragmentation settings.
+This is a global fragmentation management parameter for all subscriptions.
+If you need to assign fragmentation only to a specific subscription or server, use the free functionality and instructions from the general app documentation.
+When the global setting is disabled, each subscription independently determines fragmentation settings.

-**Example:**
+**Example of setting this parameter:**
 ```
 fragmentation-enable: [true / 1]
 fragmentation-packets: [tlshello,1-2,1-3,1-5]